Find an Answer

 If needed, you can configure the sync tool to work with your proxy setup.
 For detailed instructions, please refer to Configuring a Proxy Server.

-Click here to download the MSI version of the ShareFile Sync for Windows tool.
+Click here to view the ShareFile Sync for Windows downloads page, where you may download 32-bit and 64-bit MSI versions of the ShareFile Sync for Windows tool.

 Before setting registry keys, please delete the manual account configuration file located here: %AppData%\Roaming\ShareFile\SyncEngine\sfconfig.db.
 If you do not delete this file, it will take precedence over any registry keys that you set.

-Note: If configuring On-Demand Sync, please use the registry keys listed in the On-Demand Sync Configuration article.
+If you are configuring On-Demand Sync, please use the registry keys listed in this article.

 The following registry keys can be used to configure sync via group policy: